fxsinx/es6-hasher/README.md

 ## Usage
 ### Config
-You can determine the plugin working mode.
+You can determine the plugin's working mode.

 ```javascript
 hasher.config({